Transgenders, one of the subjects that we discussed today in the EIB network.

 The idea that people are cutting back on their hours because they're freer and Obamacare is cheaper and they found ways to be more productive is crazy.

-There's another hidden attempt in this paragraph, too, and it is to convey the idea that working 40 hours a week, that's so old fashioned.
+There's another hidden attempt in this paragraph, too, and it is to convey the idea that working 40 hours a week, that's so old-fashioned.

-That's this so yesterday.
+That's just so yesterday.

 You don't have to do that anymore.

-You don't even have to work 30 hours a week, and you don't get to be paid as much anymore.
+You don't even have to work 30 hours a week and you don't get to be paid as much anymore.

 We see the trends in the polling data.

-The number of people think the country's going in the wrong direction, 60 plus percent.
+The number of people think the country's going in the wrong direction, 60-plus percent.

-The number of people who think kids are not going to do as well as their parents, 60 some odd percent.
+The number of people who think kids are not going to do as well as their parents, 60-some-odd percent.

 There's negativism associated with the U.S. economy in a majority position all across the board.

-African American unemployment is in the 25 percentile range.
+African-American unemployment is in the 25 percentile range.

 And here comes the good old dependable AP to literally lie to people.

-As though workers are deciding, you know what, man, I don't need to do that 9 to 5 gig anymore.
+9 to 5 becoming less popular, as though people are in charge of it, as though workers are deciding, you know what, man, I don't need to do that 9 to 5 gig anymore.

 No, that's not for me, man.